Simulating Image Coaddition with the Nancy Grace Roman Space Telescope. IV. Hyperparameter Optimization and Experimental Features: Imcom Methodology

 \item The spin-2 fourth moment $|M^{\rm (4)}_{\rm PSF}| = (\Re[M^{\rm (4)}_{\rm PSF}]^2 + \Im[M^{\rm (4)}_{\rm PSF}]^2)^{1/2}$,\footnote{In \papthree, this expression and its variants were missing the square root.
 We apologize for this imprudence.} where the complex version defined as

 with standardized higher moments defined following \citet{2023MNRAS.520.2328Z}

 where $(u,v)$ are transformed coordinates in which Equation~(\ref{eq:shape_definition}) vanishes and Equation~(\ref{eq:size_definition}) evaluates to $1$; $p$ and $q$ are integer indices, $\omega(x,y)$ is the adaptive weight function, and $I(x,y)$ is the image.
 See \citet{2023MNRAS.525.2441Z} for the significance of this quantity. \end{enumerate} For a noiseless injected star with normalized flux and known location, $A$ and $s$ are determined by the target output PSF $\Gamma$, while $d$, $g$, and $|M^{\rm (4)}_{\rm PSF}|$ are all expected to be zero.
+We note that HSM is not designed for photometric measurement and does not perform aperture correction.
+Therefore, the amplitudes reported by HSM should not be considered as serious photometric solutions.
+Nonetheless, since HSM is closely related to current shape measurement tools, we still think HSM photometry (the seventh criterion defined above) is a useful diagnostic of image quality.

 Finally, given the huge amount of data that the Roman HLWAS will yield, the computational cost of image processing is also something we need to take into account.
 The last evaluation criterion is thus \begin{enumerate} \item Time consumption per block. \end{enumerate} Note that the time consumption is subject to fluctuations of the powerfulness of specific computational facilities and can only be used as a rough reference.